Which 3D printing technology is best for my business?

 There will always be a place for metal.
 There are some instances where we can swap to an FDM process, especially with Stratasys now producing carbon fibre-infused plastics, but metal outclasses even these for durability and heat tolerance.
 In almost every instance, you could use what you produce in a metal printer as a production part, so for creating bespoke tools in an industrial environment, it still can’t be beaten.

-The machines we sell can work with a full range of materials, including aluminium, cobalt, chrome, stainless steel and tool steel.
+The machines we sell can work with a full range of materials, including aluminium, cobalt, copper, iron, nickel and titanium.